PabloPoder/discord_bot/README.md

+# Discord bot

 ## Description 📄

-This project is a Discord bot that performs various commands and functionalities.
+- This project is a Discord bot that performs various commands and functionalities.
 It is designed to enhance the user experience and provide useful features within a Discord server.

 ## Features ⚡